pagkly/Zed/Investopedia3/Dollar-Cost Averaging (DCA) Definition.md

 ### What is dollar-cost averaging?

 Dollar-cost averaging is an approach to investing that involves periodically investing a set amount of money regardless of the market price of the securities being purchased.
 It is often associated with passive investing strategies in which the investor wants to minimize the time they must spend in administering their portfolio.
-Although dollar-cost averaging can be applied to all types of securities, it is most commonly used in relation to pooled investment vehicles such as [mutual funds](https://www.investopedia.com/terms/m/mutualfund.asp), [index funds](https://www.investopedia.com/terms/i/indexfund.asp), and [exchange-traded funds (ETFs)](https://www.investopedia.com/terms/e/etf.asp).
+Although dollar-cost averaging can be applied to all types of securities, it is most commonly used in relation to pooled investment vehicles such as [[mutual funds]](https://www.investopedia.com/terms/m/mutualfund.asp), [[index funds]](https://www.investopedia.com/terms/i/indexfund.asp), and [[exchange-traded funds (ETFs)]](https://www.investopedia.com/terms/e/etf.asp).

 ### Why do some investors use dollar-cost averaging?